Do you want the good news or bad news … no wait, actually it’s not bad news, it’s simply the truth.

 We know that if you aren’t eating right, then it doesn’t matter how much you exercise or how many supplements you take, you will never see optimal results, if any at all.
 So your first priority is to fix your nutrition.

 One of my biggest pieces of nutrition advice is to eat high-quality protein with every meal.
-High-quality protein will have at least 10g of essential amino acids, and is typically found in animal protein, eggs, dairy, and whey protein.
+High-quality protein will be rich in essential amino acids (your body can't make these so you must get them through food or supplements), and is typically found in animal protein, eggs, dairy, and whey protein.

 The problem is that eating a protein-based whole food meal every 3 hours is challenging for many working individuals, parents, students… so a good substitute would be a sustained assimilation protein shake like 1st Phorm Level-1 that digests slowly over the course of a few hours to hold you over until your next meal.

-Someone who is insulin-resistant has a hard time partitioning the nutrients they consume, causing the body to store much of the glucose you consume as fat; often on your lower stomachand lower back.
+Someone who is insulin-resistant has a hard time partitioning the nutrients they consume, causing the body to store more of the glucose you consume as fat; often on your lower stomach and lower back.
 It is more of a challenge for them to burn fat off as a result.

 Insulin-resistance is caused by a number of things: excess body fat, overeating simple-carbs/sugar, leading a sedentary lifestyle, and genetics play a role to an extent.
 Ways to improve insulin sensitivity:

-The goal is to achieve an optimal cortisol curve, where cortisol production is highest in the morning and lowest at night.
-Try turning off all screens – TV, your phone, your iPad, at least 1 hour before bedtime to help you unwind.
+The goal is to achieve optimal cortisol levels and allowing your body to be in a good natural rhythm.
+A small lifestyle adjustment to help your body relax and destress in the evening is try turning off all screens – TV, your phone, your iPad, at least 1 hour before bedtime to help you unwind.
 The blue light that the screen emits stimulates the release of “awake” hormones, including cortisol.

-Supplementing wisely is key as well.
+Supplementing wisely can help as well.
 You can take a nighttime supplement like Core-21 which contains ingredients that naturally lower cortisol levels, promote relaxation, and help you get a higher quality of sleep, resulting in more fat being released from your midsection.